 07 of 10

 Heuchera 'Amber Waves' has the lustiest orange hue of any of the coral bells.
 The plant resembles a mass of the most perfect fall foliage you've ever seen when it emerges.
-This cultivar performs well even through moderate drought.
-A partially shady site is best to prevent the magnificent foliage from bleaching.
+This cultivar performs well through moderate drought, but a partially shady site is best to prevent the magnificent foliage from bleaching.

 08 of 10